Common Fisheries Policy (CFP)

 Netherlands Proposes Higher Administrative Fines Under Fisheries Act 1963 to Implement Revised EU Fisheries Control Regulation

-The Netherlands has proposed increasing maximum administrative fines for fisheries offences to up to 10% of annual turnover to align with revised EU control regulations.
-Large commercial operators face significantly higher financial risks for non-compliance, signaling a shift toward more aggressive enforcement and dissuasive sanctioning in the maritime sector.
+The Netherlands is proposing to increase maximum administrative fines for fisheries offences to 10% of annual turnover to align with revised EU control regulations.
+Commercial operators face significantly higher financial exposure as authorities shift toward more aggressive enforcement and dissuasive sanctioning for maritime non-compliance.

 open.overheid.nlNetherlandsNetherlands